own-boldsbrain/geoai.js/README.md

 # @geobase-js/geoai

-A JavaScript library for running Geo AI models in frontend applications.
+A Javascript library for running Geo AI models in frontend applications.

 ## Installation